TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 50/Isaiah 50.9.md

 ---

-Behold, the Lord Jehovah will help me; who is he that shall condemn me? behold, all they shall wax old as a garment, the moth shall eat them up.
+Behold, the Lord Yahweh will help me; who is he who shall condemn me?
+Behold, all they shall wax old as a garment, the moth shall eat them up.